Edinoverie: Establishment of Edinoverie

 On the side of the Old Believers, the driving force of the Edinoverie compromise were Hieromonk Michael Kalmykov and the Monk Nikodim.
 Having learned of Nikifor's experiments in the South and the legalisation of the Irgiz community, Nikodim, with an agreement of many Popovtsy of the Starodub area, began to contact civil and ecclesiastical authorities with regards to the possibility of "legalising" the priests of the Popovtsy.
 After a number of rejections, he gained the support of Count Peter Rumyantsev-Zadunaisky in 1783.
 In the same year, his petition to Empress Catherine II of Russia was forwarded to the Holy Synod.
-In April 1784, by which time Kalmykov had died, the Empress issued a rescript, granting priests to Old Believers and allowing them to officiate according to the "Old Rites", but not providing for any bishops.
+In April 1784, by which time Kalmykov had died, the Empress issued a rescript, granting priests to Old Believers and allowing them to officiate according to the old rites, but not providing for any bishops.
 Disappointed, Nikodim fell sick and died at the age of 39.

-In August 1785, a government decree was promulgated, providing for the organization of "Old Believer" churches within the established Church, although they still were not to have their own bishops or any sort of organizational centre.
-Nevertheless, this point is usually considered the start of the Edinoverie scheme.
+The new inspirer of the ideas of the "newly blessed agreement" after the monk Nikodim was the protopope Andrei Ioannov, who had himself converted from Old Belief to Edinoverie; he became known as the author of the first work after the Search of Dimitry of Rostov – the Historical Account of the Schismatics, compiled on the basis of rare primary sources.

+The attitude of the Holy Synod towards the old rites themselves when establishing Edinoverie parishes remained extremely negative; for example, Archbishop Nikiphoros Theotokis, who with the consent of Empress Catherine II consecrated the first Old Believer church on June 18, 1780, and was directly establishing the connection between the Old Believers and the Synod, wrote a Circular Epistle to the Old Believers in which he explained to them that not only did all their rites and ceremonies originate from the heretic Martin the Armenian, but all their subsequent teachers had been non-Orthodox persons: "Such were the teachers and instructors of your sect, the very mention of whom brings shame and disgrace, because they were Armenians and Jews, who, having found simpleton ancestors of yours, seduced them and, having led them away from the straight path, brought them into the pit of perdition, advising them to consider as virtues such deeds as were formerly performed by the impious pagans who burned their sons and daughters in honour of their gods".
+But since the Old Believers were ready for union and recognised the priesthood and sacraments performed by the new-rite clergy, the new-rite bishops were ready to receive the Old Believers out of condescension.
+That is, the old rites were at that point regarded by the Synodal Church not only as not equally honourable, but not even as Orthodox.